Security Incident Reports: DDoS and TYPO3

 Spotting Diversionary Tactics

-Check whether the massive data attack served as a diversion while a stealth attack (e.g., Slowloris) was simultaneously targeting the application.
+Check whether the massive data flood served as a diversion while a stealth attack (e.g. Slowloris) targeted the application at the same time.

 Impact Assessment